ENCROACHMENT PERMIT APPLICATION PROCESS

 - Construction of any permanent structure such as a fence, stairway, or a retaining wall which is partially or totally within the public right-of-way

-- Planting of a street tree in the parking strip between the curb and the sidewalk
+- Pruning, removal, or planting of a street tree in the parking strip between the curb and the sidewalk

 - Temporary storage containers on the street